SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Keep in mind these aren’t your run-of-the-mill budget security cameras like Zmodo’s entry-level cams (but those have their merit, too!).
 Instead, they are meant for folks who value premium products and have the budget to back it up.
 With that said, Vivint does offer a pretty attractive zero-percent financing option, which spreads the cost over five years.

-FYI: Vivint offers a 60-month, interest-free financing option.
-This means you’ll only pay between $3 and $6 per month per camera, depending on the model you choose.
+FYI: Vivint offered us a 60-month, interest-free financing option.
+With this offer, it’s only $3 and $6 per month per camera, depending on the model.
 But if you go this route, you’ll have to sign a long-term contract with Vivint.

 We will say they get a lot right, but we do have to do Vivint’s professional monitoring — specifically for the cost.
 Not only will you have to pay $44.99 per month for video monitoring, you’re also going to have to pay a $99 installation fee as well as any cloud storage you’d like to add.
 Similar to Arlo’s plans and prices as well as other high-end security providers we’ve seen, but it’s worth noting that there are cheaper options out there.